naschorr/hawking/README.md

 - **log_path** - String - The path where logs should be stored.
 If left empty, it will default to a `logs` folder inside the Hawking root.
 - **log_backup_count** - Int - The maximum number of logs to keep before deleting the oldest ones.
 - **discord_token** - String - The token for the bot, used to authenticate with Discord.
 - **delete_request_queue_file_path** - String - The path where the delete requests file should be stored.
+If left empty, it will default to a `privacy/delete_request.txt` file inside the Hawking root.
-If left empty, it will default to a `privacy` folder inside the Hawking root.
+- **delete_request_meta_file_path** - String - The path where the delete requests metadata file should be stored.
+For example, this includes the time the delete request queue was last parsed.
+If left empty, it will default to a `privacy/metadata.json` file inside the Hawking root.
+- **delete_request_weekday_to_process** - Integer - The integer corresponding to the day of the week to perform the delete request queue processing.
+0 is Monday, 7 is Sunday, and so on.
+- **delete_request_time_to_process** - String - The ISO8601 time string that specifies when the queue should be processed, when the provided day comes up each week.
+Make sure to use the format `THH:MM:SSZ`.
 - **phrases_file_extension** - String - The file extension to look for when searching for phrase files.
 - **phrases_folder** - String - The name of the folder that contains phrase files.
 - **\_phrases_folder_path** - String - Force the bot to use a specific phrases folder, rather than the normal `phrases/` folder.
 Remove the leading underscore to activate it.